-The compensation committee has adopted a formal clawback policy regarding recoupment, or a "clawback," of compensation in certain circumstances.
-Our clawback policy was amended in 2023 to comply with the latest SEC and NASDAQ clawback policy requirements.
+Our compensation committee has adopted a formal clawback policy regarding recoupment, or a "clawback," of compensation in certain circumstances.
+Our clawback policy was amended in 2023 to comply with SEC and NASDAQ clawback policy requirements.
 The purpose of this clawback policy is to help ensure that executives act in the best interests of the Company and our stockholders.